gbicou/prosemirror-render/packages/vue-plugin/README.md

 ### Vue plugin

 To use the plugin, you first need to import it into your Vue application.
-You can do this by adding the following lines to your main.ts file :
+You can do this by adding the following lines to your file :

 ```ts
 import { createApp } from "vue";